jacksmedia/guide1/docs/basics/mex-farming.md

 ![MEX Farming tutorial Step 7](../../static/img/mlp9.png)

 Congrats!
-Now you can just sit and watch your MEX grow!!! 🙀Ⓜ️🚜 You have earned the title of DeFi MEX Farmer.
+Now you can just sit and watch your MEX grow!!! *You have earned the title of DeFi MEX Farmer.* 🙀Ⓜ️🚜

 Withdraw your profits when you're ready and stake them anew, or use them to make more EGLD!

 > Stay tuned for more DeFi and Maiar content!